CBC Nonfiction Prize

 HOW: While the competition is active, submit online by creating an account through Submittable.
 A fee of $25.00 (taxes included) for administration purposes is required for each entry.

 WHAT YOU CAN WIN: The winner of the 2023 CBC Nonfiction Prize will receive $6,000 from the Canada Council for the Arts, have the opportunity to attend a two-week writing residency at Artscape Gibraltar Point, a cultural hub on Toronto Island, and have their work published on CBC Books.
 Four finalists will each receive $1,000 from the Canada Council for the Arts and have their story published on CBC Books.

 WHAT YOU CAN WRITE: You can submit memoir, biography, humour writing, essay (including personal essay), travel writing and feature articles.

 WHO IS JUDGING: A team of readers from across Canada will read the entries and determine the longlist.
 The shortlist and winner will be decided by a jury comprised of three prominent Canadian writers.

 WANT HELP: Subscribe to the CBC Nonfiction Prize newsletter for writing tips and support along the way.
 We will send you writing tips, tricks and prompts every Tuesday, Thursday and Sunday while the CBC Nonfiction Prize is open.

-SUBMIT IN FRENCH: If you're looking to submit to the French short story prize, you can enter here.
+SUBMIT IN FRENCH: If you're looking to submit to the French nonfiction prize while the competition is active, you can enter here.